WPRT-FM: WPRT callsign history

-Originally, WPRT was the call sign for the now-defunct 105.5 FM in Prestonsburg, Kentucky, and was the "sister" station to WPRT (960 AM) in Prestonsburg.
-Today while WPRT still exists, its former "sister" station moved to 105.3 FM and now uses the call sign WXKZ and is owned by Gearheart Communications in Harold, Kentucky, and broadcasts an oldies format.
+Originally, WPRT-FM was the call sign for the now-defunct 105.5 FM in Prestonsburg, Kentucky, and was the sister station to WPRT (960 AM) in Prestonsburg.
+Today while WPRT still exists, its former sister station moved to 105.3 FM, now uses the call sign WXKZ, is owned by Gearheart Communications in Harold, Kentucky, and broadcasts an oldies format.

 Early years

-The station began its life as WDKN-FM in Dickson, Tennessee, to which it was licensed and where it simulcast that small-town station's community-oriented format.
+The station began its life as WDKN-FM, the FM sister station to WDKN (1260 AM) in Dickson, Tennessee, to which it was licensed and where it simulcast that small-town station's community-oriented format.
 When the station began to involve the Nashville market, its transmitter was moved to Bellsburg, Tennessee, on the Dickson County-Cheatham County line and hence closer to Nashville.
 Later, the callsign was changed to WQZQ-FM.
 For several years before 1996, the station broadcast a satellite-based classic rock format under the moniker “Q102”.
 From 1996 to 2005, the station broadcast a Top 40 format called “102.5 The Party”.

-In 2005, when the station was relaunched as “Venus 102-5 FM”, it had to make a special request to obtain the callsign WVNS-FM.
-Per FCC regulations, they were required permission from WVNS-TV in Bluefield/Beckley, West Virginia, which they received.
+In 2005, when the station was relaunched as “Venus 102-5 FM”, it had to make a special request to obtain the call sign WVNS-FM.
+Per Federal Communications Commission regulations, they were required permission from WVNS-TV in Bluefield/Beckley, West Virginia, which they received.
 The "Venus" moniker, however, lasted less than a year before changing to "V102-5".
 On weekdays, V102-5 ran a live, local hot adult contemporary format.
-However, on weekends, the station ran Jones Radio Network's Hot AC satellite format.
+However, on weekends, the station ran programming from Jones Radio Network.

 Stunt formats (August 2008)

 On Tuesday, August 26, 2008, WVNS-FM began stunting with teaser formats devoting to just one recording artist, starting with "102.5 Frank FM.
 All Frank, All the Time" playing nothing but songs featuring Frank Sinatra.
-Then on August 27, it went from an all-Sinatra format to an all-Led Zeppelin format, featuring music from the legendary British rock group.
+Then on August 27, it went from an all-Sinatra format to an all-Led Zeppelin format, featuring music from the British rock group.
 This was followed on an all-Garth Brooks format on August 28, then finally on August 29, the format was changed to television theme songs, which lasted until 12 noon (CDT).
 The last song played was the appropriately titled "Welcome Back" by John Sebastian.